tigron/datetimepicker/README.md

 # Tigron Datetimepicker extension
-This in an extension to the [Eonasdan Datetimepicker](https://github.com/Eonasdan/bootstrap-datetimepicker/) plugin.
+This in an extension to the [Tempus Datetimepicker](https://github.com/tempusdominus/bootstrap-4/) plugin.

 ## Description